Your Directors have pleasure in presenting the 28 th Annual Report and Audited Accountsof the Company for the year ended 31 st March 2018.

 COMPANY'S POLICY RELATING TO DIRECTORS APPOINTMENTPAYMENT OF REMUNERATION AND OTHERMATTERS PROVIDED UNDER SECTION 178(3) OF THE COMPANIES ACT 2013

 The Board has on the recommendation of the Nomination and Remuneration Committeeframed a policy for fixing and revising remuneration of Directors Key ManagerialPersonnel Senior Management Personnel and employees of the Company.
-The Remunerationpolicy of the Company is annexed herewith as Annexure C and can also be accessed onthe Company's website at the linkhttp://www.magnacast.com/financial/229.pdf
+The Salient featuresof Remuneration policy of the Company is annexed herewith as Annexure C and the detailedRemuneration Policy can be accessed on the Company's website at the linkhttp://www.magnacast.com/financial/229.pdf.

-COMMENTS ON AUDITORS' REPORT:
+COMMENTS ON AUDITORS' REPORT

-There are no qualifications reservations or adverse remarks or disclaimers made byM/s.S.Krishnamoorthy & Co and M/s.
-Srikishen & Co Statutory Auditor and Mr.M.D.Selvaraj proprietor of MDS & Assoicates Secretarial Auditor in their respective reports.
+There are no qualifications reservations or adverse remarks or disclaimers made byM/s.
+Srikishen & Co Statutory Auditor and Mr.M.D.Selvaraj proprietor of MDS &Associates Secretarial Auditor in their respective reports.